 Company Details

-Company Details

 Company

 Industry Sector

-Nature of Activity On Site
+Nature of Activity On

+Site

 Contact Name

 Position

-cal, economic and market related changes are likely to influence you cions based in Epsom & Ewell over the next 10 years?
+1. What technological, economic and market related changes are likely to influence your company's operations based in Epsom & Ewell over the next 10 years?

-alternative struct will you be switch he recent impact of the Covid epidemic on your company?
-Are and ures, operations or working practices likely to be adopted?
-For example ning to more home working or hybrid working?
-(Interviewer to clarify types of staff affected, days worked at home and in office etc.)
+2. What has been the recent impact of the Covid epidemic on your company?
+Are any alternative structures, operations or working practices likely to be adopted?
+For example will you be switching to more home working or hybrid working?
+(Interviewer to clarify details of no. and types of staff affected, days worked at home and in office etc.)

-% working from home pre 2-
+% working from home pre-

+Covid

-% now to be working from n
+% now to be working from

+home post Covid

-ge days to worked at per week
+Average days to worked at home per week

-nome pel week

 3. Will these influences cause changes to your premises and if so, what alternative types of buildings, size, space and configuration will now be required?

 4. Are you considering relocating or expanding in the next 5 years?
 (If relocating interviewer to ask where and why).

 5. If you would need to move, adapt or expand, please specify your anticipated requirements for space, type of use and location.

 Current space occupied (sqft)

 Additional space required (sqft)

 Uses

 Configuration

 Location

-you indicate how many additional jobs might be created as a result of pansion in the area? litional or new types of supporting local amenities that would be workforce including home workers?
-For example meeting spaces or pport centres. if any, does your company experience related to accessibility or ion in the Epsom & Ewell area and what adverse effects do these have · r conditions that need to be created for the Epsom & Ewell area to ensure that continue to function effectively within the area?
-10. Finally, could we contact details. please check the following details about your company's activities and Address Post Code Telephone
+- 6. If expanding, can you indicate how many additional jobs might be created as a result of your plans for expansion in the area? - 7.
+Are there any additional or new types of supporting local amenities that would be required for your workforce including home workers?
+For example meeting spaces or home working support centres. - 8.
+What difficulties, if any, does your company experience related to accessibility or transport congestion in the Epsom & Ewell area and what adverse effects do these have on your business?

+9. Are there any other conditions that need to be created for the Epsom & Ewell area to ensure that your company can continue to function effectively within the area?

+10. Finally, could we please check the following details about your company's activities and contact details.

+Address

+Post Code

+Telephone

 Fax

 Industry Sector

 Nature Of Activity On

 Site

 Contact Name

 Position

 Date

-No. of Employees at this le cation
+No. of Employees at this location

 No. of current vacancies

 Site tenure:

 Freeholder

 Leaseholder

-If leaseholder - appr If leaseholder - approximate

-length of lease
+If leaseholder - approximate length of lease